ansible/instruqt/tracks/devops-controller/04-controller-approval/assignment.md

 id: xwdgcvhu6tgk
 type: challenge
 title: Approving the application deployment in controller
-teaser: Finally, we'll approve the controller workflow to configure and deploy the ACME Corp application on the hosts
+teaser: Finally, we'll approve the controller workflow to build a new release, configure the web server, and deploy the Let's Quiz! application.
 notes:
 - type: text
   contents: |-
     # Challenge summary
-    In this challenge, we'll use controller to approve, confgure and deploy the *Let's Quiz!* application into production using automaiton controller workflows and approval nodes.
+    In this challenge, we'll use controller to approve, configure and deploy the *Let's Quiz!* application into production.
+We'll use automaiton controller Workflows and Approval nodes to accomplish this.

     ![env_tools](../assets/img/slides_4_approve_deploy.png)